-Extraction results are consistent with the literature, where a previous work on the coffee silverskin extract obtained by acidified water (1% aqueous formic acid) at 70 °C for 1 h reported the presence of 3-CQA, 4-CQA, 5-CQA, and feruloylquinic acids.37
+Extraction results are coherent with the literature, where a previous work on coffee silverskin extract obtained by acidified water (1% aqueous formic acid) at 70 °C for 1 h, reported the presence of 3-CQA, 4-CQA, 5-CQA and feruloylquinic acids 37.

-Supercritical CO_2 has already been employed in the literature targeting phenolics from green coffee beans.
-De Azevedo employed ethanol and isopropyl alcohol as co-solvents in temperature ranges similar to this work, concluding that chlorogenic acids were extracted only from coffee beans when isopropyl alcohol was used.
-However, they evaluated chlorogenic acid extraction efficiency as poor, explained by the competition between these molecules and more polar components present in the coffee beans (e.g., sugars) and by the inability of the solvents to break down the caffeine-chlorogenic acid interactions.38 In this work, the presence of an enhanced possibility of hydrogen bonding due to the presence of an ethanol/water co-solvent mixture, could have resulted in an increased competition and hence in breaking the hydrogen bonds between caffeine and chlorogenic acid.
+Supercritical CO2 was already employed in the literature targeting phenolics from green coffee beans.
+De Azevedo employed ethanol and isopropyl alcohol as co-solvents in temperature ranges similar to the present work, concluding that chlorogenic acids were only extracted from coffee beans when isopropyl alcohol was used.
+However, they evaluated chlorogenic acids extraction efficiency as poor, explained by competition of these molecules with more polar components present in coffee beans (ex. sugars) and by the inability of the solvents to break down the caffeine-chlorogenic acid interactions 38.
+In the case of the present work, the presence of an enhanced possibility of hydrogen bonding due to the presence of ethanol/water co-solvent mixture, could result more competitive and hence able to brake the hydrogen bonds between caffeine and chlorogenic acid.

 Some other coffee by-products were also investigated targeting the chlorogenic acid by sc-CO2, such as spent coffee grounds and coffee husks for valorization purposes.
-15% of ethanol as co-solvent was the best choice, providing higher recovery of chlorogenic acids in supercritical conditions.39
+15% of ethanol as co-solvent was the best choice, providing the higher recovery of chlorogenic acids in supercritical conditions 39.

-Concerning silverskin, to the best of our knowledge, no investigations have been reported in the literature related to chlorogenic acid extraction from this biomass by means of supercritical CO_2 .
+Concerning silverskin, to the best of authors' knowledge, no investigations are present in the literature related to chlorogenic acids extraction from this biomass by means of supercritical CO2.

-After the identification of the main phenolics, the most abundant chlorogenic acid in the samples, 5-CQA, was quantified.
+After identification of the main phenolics, the most abundant chlorogenic acid in samples, 5-CQA, was quantified.

-As reported in Table 1, 5-CQA was quantified as 4.4% of green coffee beans and 0.29% of silverskin, when the extraction was run by means of a conventional solvent-based strategy.
-Results for green coffee beans are consistent with the literature, depending on the plant species, harvest time, and geographical origin of the plant.
-2.7-6.5% of 5-CQA was reported by Ky et al.

-employing GCB of species C. liberica var. dewevrei from the Ivory Coast.40 Jeszka-Skowron et al. found chlorogenic acid content varying from 3.41% per dry mass in Arabica type from Laos or Rwanda to 8.16% in Robusta coffee from Indonesia.41
+As reported in Table 1, 5-CQA was quantified as 4.4% of green coffee beans and 0.29% of silverskin, when the extraction was run by means of conventional solvent-based strategy.
+Results for green coffee beans are consistent with the literature, depending on the plant species, harvest time and geographical origin of the plant.
+2.7-6.5% of 5-CQA was reported by Ky et al. employing GCB of species C. liberica var. dewevrei from Ivory Coast 40.
+Jeszka-Skowron et al. found chlorogenic acids content varying from 3.41 % per dry mass in Arabica type from Laos or Rwanda to 8.16 % in Robusta coffee from Indonesia 41.

 The content of chlorogenic acid quantified in coffee silverskin is also consistent with the literature.
-In particular, 5-CQA was extracted at 0.1-0.2% (w/w dry matter) from CS in the temperature range of 25-180 °C by Narita et al.42 Bresciani et al. reported similar content of chlorogenic acid, with an abundance of circa.
-0.2% of 5-CQA in the dry biomass.43 Subcritical water was also employed by Ginting et al., targeting chlorogenic acids, reaching a percentage of 0.27% (w/w dry CS) at 147.8 °C.44
+In particular, 5-CQA was extracted at 0.1-0.2% (w/w dry matter) from CS in the temperature range of 25-180 °C by Narita et al. 42.
+Bresciani et al. reported similar content of chlorogenic acid, with an abundance of circa 0.2% of 5-CQA in the dry biomass 43.
+Subcritical water was also employed by Ginting et al. targeting chlorogenic acids, reaching a percentage of 0.27% (w/w dry CS) at 147.8 °C 44.

-The solvent-based extraction was supposed to be exhaustive in chlorogenic acids' complete extraction from both the delipidized biomasses.
-After assessing for consistency the effectiveness of the extraction of chlorogenic acids from GCB and CS with solvents with the literature, data were assumed to represent the reference when studying the recovery of the same phenolics by means of supercritical fluids.
+The solvent-based extraction was supposed to be exhaustive in chlorogenic acids complete extraction from both the delipidized biomasses.
+After assessing, by consistency with the literature, the effectiveness of extraction of chlorogenic acids from GCB and CS with solvents, data were assumed to represent the reference when studying the recovery of the same phenolics by means of supercritical fluids.

-5-CQA was then quantified in all extracts deriving from supercritical extraction and results were compared to the solvent-based extraction.
-When the water solubility of the sc-CO2-samples was low (first extracts obtained during the initial cycles in sc-CO2), they were first dissolved in dichloromethane and then counter-extracted in water.
+5-CQA was then quantified in all extracts deriving from supercritical extraction and results were compared to solvent-based extraction.
+When the water solubility of sc-CO2 samples was low (first extracts obtained during the initial cycles in sc-CO2), they were first dissolved in dichloromethane and then counter-extracted in water.
 Only the water phase was injected in UPLC.